eliau2005/ScandinavianMarineOMS/docs/PRODUCT_MANAGEMENT_GUIDE.md

 ### Product Categories

-**Purpose:** Organize products into logical groups for easier management and display.
+**Purpose:** Organize products into logical groups and control VAC pricing options.

 **Fields:**
 - **Name**: Category name (e.g., "Salmon", "Cod")
 - **Display Order**: Controls sort order (lower = earlier)
 - **Icon**: Material Symbol for visual identification
-- **Description**: Optional details about the category
+- **Enable VAC Pricing**: Whether products in this category can have vacuum-sealed pricing
 - **Active**: Whether this category is currently in use

 **Category Card Shows:**
 - Category name and icon
-- Display order
 - Number of products in category
 - Active/Inactive status
 - Edit and Delete buttons

+**Safety Feature:**
-**Safety Feature:** You cannot delete a category that has products.
-Delete the products first.
+- You cannot delete a category that has products in active, pending approval, or archived price lists
+- Delete the products first, or wait until price lists are no longer in use

 ---